dericko/sepharad-charts/README.md

 # Sepharad Charts

-Sepharad is a novel by Antonio Munoz Molina.
+A visual essay inspired by Sepharad, a novel by Antonio Munoz Molina.

-One of my favorite ways to read a novel is to visualize the text through charts.

 ## Method

-It's really just a slideshow...

-I'll turn them into d3 charts when I have the time.
+One of my favorite ways to read and remember a novel is to visualize the text through charts.
+These mock-ups were made in Keynote.
+When I have time, I'll turn them into d3.js charts.

 ## Table of Contents
 1. [sacristan](#sacristan)